maddy9859/devlog/_posts/2013-08-26-Write-LESS-In-DevTools.md

 author: vinitkumar
 ---

+At Changer, we almost always use LESS to write CSS code.
+Usually, our workflow comprises of these three steps:

+- Use Devtools to debug the CSS.
+- Write the code in LESS during development.
+- Compiles LESS to CSS at the final stage before deploying or pushing to the repo.

-Trying to write LESS in Chrome DevTools.
-Currently DevTools provies offiially support live editing for CSS and SASS.
-But using the hack described below you can live edit LESS on your browser and it will conveniently compile to CSS in real time.
+It is possible to write LESS in Chrome DevTools.
+Currently,DevTools provies built-in support for live editing CSS and SASS.
+But it is perfectly possible to write LESS in it as well.

-This is needed because when you use DevTools to live edit some css and your codebase is in LESS, you need to write first in CSS in your DevTools and again you need to rewrite it in LESS(abiet in slightly different syntax).
-It woul be much better if you could just live edit LESS and your tooling takes care of its compilation and minification.

-It is quite easy to do.
+Lets see how it to configure DevTools to do it:

 The latest versions of Chrome and Chrome Canary comes with the concept of workspaces.
-This means you can add your directory of code to DevTools and it would have write access to the code.
-Using this very concept, combined with some Grunt hackery, it is very much possible to write LESS directly in Chrome DevTools.
+It means you can add your project directory to DevTools and it would have write access to the code.So whatever changes you do in the browser persists in the code.

-The setup requires some configuration:

-- You need to know how to use grunt and some basics of node and npm.
-- A Gruntfile needs to be added to the existing project directory.
+- Add the project directory to Workspace.
-- A package.json file is also required to get the necassary npm modules.
-- Moderate understanding of Chrome DevTools.
+- Install Nodejs, NPM and grunt if you don't have them already.

-First of all setup package.json and gruntfile.js file for your projects.
+- Modify the package.json and gruntfile.js in order to work for your project.

-Here are sample package.json and gruntfile.js files for easy reference:

-###gruntfile.js:
+`gruntfile.js`:

 ```js
 module.exports = function(grunt) {